Nicolas Rault-Wang

 -

 Apple-Sponsored RISC-V CPU Design Contest (1st Place)Awarded 1st place (of 18 teams) in a Spring 2025 Apple-sponsored contest with the best PPA metrics over two years: lowest resource utilization, 1.06 CPI, 125 MHz clock.
-Led microarchitecture of a fully bypassed, 5-stage RISC-V pipeline with speculative execution.
+I led the microarchitecture design, implementation, and validation of a fully bypassed, 5-stage RISC-V pipeline with speculative execution (BTB+gShare).